 This scholarship is awarded to a BSAS student in recognition of academic merit and is funded by the generous contributions of faculty, staff and supporters of the UWM School of Architecture & Urban Planning.

 This major Wisconsin construction firm, founded in 1890, established this annual scholarship in 1994.
-This is awarded to SARUP undergraduate minority students.
+This is awarded to SARUP undergraduate students who are under-represented in the Architecture program or profession.
 Those selected must reside in the City of Milwaukee, demonstrate financial need, and have interest in construction and the practical applications of architecture.

 This scholarship is awarded to highly qualified students in the undergraduate architecture program with a preference to students who reside outside the state of Wisconsin.
 The award is presented through a generous gift from SARUP alumnus and Boston architect, James Mellowes.